Interacting spin-3/2 fermions in a Luttinger semimetal: Competing phases and their selection in the global phase diagram: Introduction

 4. Local four fermion interactions in the nematic channels are conducive for $s$-wave pairing (at zero and finite chemical doping), see Fig.~\ref{Subfig:FiniteT_g1}, ~\ref{Subfig:FiniteT_g2} and \ref{Fig:swave_IsotropicLSM} , whereas short-range magnetic interactions give birth to topological $d$-wave pairing (only at finite chemical doping), see Fig.~\ref{Fig:dwaves_IsotropicLSM}.
 We further elaborate such an emergent ``selection rule" in Sec.~\ref{Sec:Intro_Interacting}.
 Confluence of magnetic order and $d$-wave pairing (resulting in gapless BdG quasiparticles, found in YPtBi~\cite{Exp:Paglione-2}) is in (qualitative) agreement with the global phase diagram of LnPdBi~\cite{Exp:Paglione-1}.

 The theoretical approach outlined in this work is quite general and can be extended to address the effects of electronic interactions in various strongly correlated multi-band systems, among which two-dimensional Dirac and quadratic fermions (respectively relevant for monolayer and bilayer graphene)~\cite{graphene-RMP, Balatsky}, three-dimensional doped topological, crystalline and Kondo insulators~\cite{TI-RMP-1, TI-RMP-2, TKI-Review}, Weyl materials~\cite{Weyl-RMP}, twisted bilayer graphene~\cite{tblg-1, tblg-2, tblg-3}, are the most prominent and experimentally pertinent ones.
-In the future we will systematically study these systems.
+The proposed organization principle (Sec.~IIB1) and the selection rule (Sec.~IIB3) among competing orders are consistent with recently reported confluence between (1) charge-density-wave and $f$-wave superconductor~\cite{scherrerCDWfwave} and (2) quantum spin Hall insulator and $s$-wave superconductor~\cite{assaadQSHIswave} in doped monolayer graphene, respectively demonstrated from non-perturbative functional RG and quantum Monte Carlo simulations.
+We discuss these cases in Appendix~\ref{appendix:Dirac}.
+In the future we will systematically study these systems in details.
+Even though competing orders in correlated insulators and standard Fermi liquids (such as the one realized in a square lattice system) have been investigated in terms of the intertwinded orders~\cite{fradkin-kivelson-tranquada, fernandes-orth-schmalian}, the organizing principle [see Sec.~IIB1] and selection rules [see Sec.~IIB3] for gapless fermionic topological multi-band systems with or without strong spin-orbit coupling remains vastly unexplored so far.